AlexHolly/godot-http/README.md

  - HTTPS not supported.
  - sending raw_array not supported by godot master.
  - change default transformation not supported.
- - changing timeout and pass headers not supported.
+ - pass headers not supported.
  - headers are static inside the script.

 ## Errors: